ml8/ml8.github.io/pages/posts/sigcse2026.md

 ![Math vs Art](/assets/math-art.png)

 What does it look like to shift the way that we think about what we want to assess?
-I think that this looks like loosening our focus on the medium of programming and more on the **process skills** that undergird programming.
+This looks like loosening our focus on the medium of programming and more on the **process skills** that undergird programming.
 Spending more time talking about specification and refinement, more time talking about type theory, more time talking about semantic execution models, and *more